About This Program

 Enrollment in the program will afford you opportunities to apply your prior knowledge and skills to successfully qualify for in-demand, rewarding jobs in Canada.
 The program combines:

-This Construction Management Postgraduate Certificate Program is taught at the Casa La Loma Campus of George Brown College.
+This Construction Management Graduate Certificate Program is taught at the Casa La Loma Campus of George Brown College.
 Courses are offered on Thursday afternoons, and all day Friday and Saturday, to allow you time to continue working during the program.

 This is a three-semester graduate certificate program.